 Basic Kettlebell exercises for BJJ, grappling and MMA

-For every movement I mentioned above I will give you one example of exercise you can use in building your kettlebell workout routine for BJJ.
+For every movement I mentioned above I will give you one example of exercise you can use in building your kettlebell training routine for BJJ.
 First on our list will be squatting pattern and goblet squat exercise.

 Kettlebell Goblet Squat